Corporate Governance

 • Individuals to whom any of the following items have applied in the preceding three years:

-• A principal business partner of the DIC Group (a business partner with which transactions in a single fiscal year exceed 3% of the DIC Group’s consolidated net sales in that year) or an executive of a company to which this description applies
+• A principal business partner of the DIC Group (a business partner with which transactions in a single fiscal year exceed 3% of the DIC Group’s consolidated net sales in that year) or an executive of a business partner to which this description applies

-• An individual for which the DIC Group is a principal business partner (a business partner with which transactions in a single fiscal year exceed 3% of the partner company’s consolidated net sales in that year) or an executive of a company to which this description applies
+• An individual for which the DIC Group is a principal business partner (a business partner with which transactions in a single fiscal year exceed 3% of the partner’s consolidated net sales in that year) or an executive of an entity to which this description applies

-• A shareholder who holds 5% or more of the voting rights in the Company or an executive of a company to which this description applies
+• A shareholder who holds 5% or more of the voting rights in the Company or an executive of a said shareholder to which this description applies

-• A principal lender to the DIC Group (a lender from which loans in a single fiscal year exceed 3% of the DIC Group’s total assets in that year) or an executive of a company to which this description applies
+• A principal lender to the DIC Group (a lender from which loans in a single fiscal year exceed 3% of the DIC Group’s total assets in that year) or an executive of a said lender to which this description applies

-• An individual who has received contributions from the DIC Group in a single fiscal year that exceed ¥10 million or who belongs to a group to which this description applies
+• An individual who has received contributions from the DIC Group in a single fiscal year that exceed ¥10 million or an individual who belongs to an entity to which this description applies

-• An accountant who has served as an accounting auditor or accounting advisor for the DIC Group or an individual who is an employee, partner or associate of an audit firm to which this description applies
+• An accountant who serves as an accounting auditor or accounting advisor for the DIC Group or an individual who is an employee, partner or associate of an audit firm to which this description applies

-• Spouses and relatives within the second degree of kinship of individuals indicated in 1 or 2 above
+• Spouses and relatives within the second degree of kinship of individuals listed in 1 or 2 above

-• An individual whose term as an outside officer of the Company has exceeded eight years
+• An individual whose term as an outside officer of the Company exceeds eight years

-03Support System for the Outside Directors and Outside Audit & Supervisory Board Members
+03Support System for Outside Directors and Outside Audit & Supervisory Board Members

-Prior to meetings of the Board of Directors, relevant materials are distributed to all directors, full-time Audit & Supervisory Board members, outside directors and outside Audit & Supervisory Board members.
-The officer in charge provides explanations of matters to be discussed to outside directors, while the fulltime Audit & Supervisory Board members provide explanations as necessary to outside Audit & Supervisory Board members.
+Prior to meetings of the Board of Directors, relevant materials are distributed to all outside directors and outside Audit & Supervisory Board members.
+In addition, the executive officers in charge provide explanations of the agenda to outside directors, while full-time Audit & Supervisory Board members provide explanations as necessary to outside Audit & Supervisory Board members.

 Other Initiatives to Enhance the Corporate Governance System